Missouri State ends season with 4-3 loss to host SIU in MVC Tournament

 Head coach Holly Hesse discusses doubleheader split at home against Bradley

-Hesse is the winningest coach in Missouri State history with a 674-666-2 record.
+Hesse is the winningest coach in Missouri State history with a 704-691-2 record.
 Her tenure includes two regular-season MVC titles, five MVC tournament crowns and five NCAA Tournament appearances.
-Hesse recorded her 300th win in 2000, her 400th win in 2004 and win number 500 in 2007.
-Missouri State leads all schools with 69 wins in the MVC Tournament and Hesse has the most MVC Tournament wins with 47.
+Hesse recorded her 300th win in 2000, her 400th win in 2004, her 500th in 2007 and victory number 600 in 2012.
+Missouri State leads all schools with 70 wins in the MVC Tournament and Hesse is tied for the most MVC Tournament wins with 48.

 Hesse and her long-time associate head coaches Sue Frederick and Beth Perine won their 500th game as a staff on March 13, 2014, a 4-3 win in the Bears' home opener against SIU Edwardsville.